ronickg/react-native-nitro-inspire-face/docs/docs/api/types/FaceEulerAngle.md

 # FaceEulerAngle

-3D orientation angles of a detected face.
+Euler angles representing the orientation of a face in 3D space.
+These angles describe the rotation of the face along different axes.

 ```typescript
 type FaceEulerAngle = {